sleepychloe/sleepychloe/README.md

 <p align="center">

   - 💻 Currently studying C
-  - 🐥 Currently working on push_swap in 42 cursus
+  - 🐥 Currently working on minitalk in 42 cursus
   - 🐤 Working on GitHub pages to explain some projects I have already done !
 </p>